PietPtr/Ex-PART/docs/programming.md

 # Designing Hardware with Ex-PART

-In this guide as much as possible information on how to _program a design_ in Ex-PART is provided.
-Since Ex-PART was developed for a Master thesis, there are quite some hacks and pitfalls you may encounter.
-Furthermore, Ex-PART has quite a lot of features to use when programming.
+In this guide as much as possible information on how to _design hardware_ in Ex-PART is provided.
+Since Ex-PART was developed for a Master thesis, there are quite some hacks and pitfalls you may encounter and there are a wide variety of features available.

 This guide fully focusses on allowing you to design hardware in Ex-PART.
-If anything goes wrong (crashes, produces unexpected results, etc), take a look at the maintenance manual to find out how to continue, and where you may need to apply a fix.
+If anything goes wrong (crashes, unexpected results, etc), take a look at the maintenance manual to find out how to continue, and where you may need to apply a fix.

 # General Remarks